 As you have been able to read in the above MOOV has the best prices for data bundles and is significantly cheaper than Airtel and Zamani, which offer both pretty much the same value for money.

-The reason MOOV is much cheaper is also because they have the smallest network coverage in Niger.
+The reason MOOV is much cheaper is also because they have the smallest network coverage in Niger by far.
 Therefore alone I would NOT recommend a MOOV sim card for Niger.
-However, when just visiting Niamey MOOV is just as good as the other internet providers.
+However, when just visiting Niamey MOOV is just as good as the other mobile internet providers.

-But when traveling around the country and visiting several Niger tourist destinations Airtel is the best prepaid sim card for Niger.
+But when traveling around the country and visiting several Niger tourist destinations Airtel is the best prepaid sim card for Niger in 2023.
 They have the best mobile network coverage by far.

 - 10 GB data